CoEDL/elpis/docs/wiki/elpis-dev-recipe.md

 This guide can assist in setting up directory structures to load repositories into a Docker container, enabling you to develop code and interact with the changes.
 This guide doesn't cover testing.

 The recommended folder structure is to have a `~/sandbox` folder inside your user directory.
-This can contain the `elpis` Git repository, the `espnet` repository and the `state` folder to view the state that the program generates.
+This can contain the `elpis` Git repository and a `state` folder to view the dataset, model and transcription sessions that the program generates.

 This guide assumes the use of `zsh` rather than `bash`.